Diminutive Mysteries (Mostly Hemphill)

 Diminutive Mysteries (Mostly Hemphill) is an album by saxophonist Tim Berne which was recorded in 1992 and released on the JMT label.
-The album is a tribute to Berne's mentor Julius Hemphill.
+The album is a tribute to Berne's mentor, Julius Hemphill.
 Alongside Berne's regular band is featured guest David Sanborn, in an outlier among his more mainstream R&B work.

 Reception

-The AllMusic review by Scott Yanow said it was "This is certainly the most unusual David Sanborn recording to date.
+The AllMusic review by Scott Yanow states: "This is certainly the most unusual David Sanborn recording to date.
 Avant-gardist Tim Berne (heard here on alto and baritone) and the popular R&B star Sanborn (mostly leaving his trademark alto behind to play sopranino) share a great respect for altoist Julius Hemphill and the St. Louis free jazz movement... they perform seven often-emotional Hemphill pieces plus Berne's "The Maze."
 Sanborn is to be congratulated for successfully stretching himself although this is very much Berne's date".

+The Guardians John Fordham wrote: "The pieces are raw-boned and clamouring but rigorously structured and spine-tinglingly harmonised.
+Sometimes they sound like skewed bebop and sometimes like stealthily building improv, and Sanborn's soul sound... loses none of its famous wail."

+John Howard of Perfect Sound Forever called the album "A stunning tour de force... one of the finest jazz albums ever made," and commented: "the album ranges in mood from the sublimely beautiful 'Writhing Love Lines' to...
+'The Maze,' 21 minutes of tangling and untangling structure."